• Home

 Cooking Workshop: Spicy Korean Cold Noodle Salad!
 Naeng myun noodles mixed with a spicy sauce made up of Korean hot pepper powder, hot pepper paste, onion, garlic and more and then topped with fresh cucumbers, mixed greens and hard boiled egg and more!
 This is so good!

-This is my twist on Korean bibim naengmyeon because of the noodles I’m using.
-Some may argue that this is a Bibim-guksu but either way, you have to make this for the summer!
+This is my twist on Korean bibim guksu because of the noodles I’m using.
+I hope you try the recipe!

 I had the great pleasure yesterday of teaching a Korean cold noodle workshop class at The Allen Centennial Garden here in Madison.
 If you’re in Madison, the garden is a really beautiful place to visit.